Studio3/RokuDataDog/README.md

 - Create your RUM application in DataDog
 - Create a `try-catch` block where you expect any error to occure

-#### Used with a sceneGraph project:
+#### Used with a SceneGraph project:
 - Inside the `CATCH`:
  - Create dataDogTracker component
- - Create and set the dataDog configuration
+ - Create and set the DataDog configuration
- - Send the error to dataDog
+ - Send the error to DataDog
  - In the following example you can observe how to set up what was explained above:
 ```
  dataDogTracker = CreateObject("roSGNode", "dataDogTracker")